 Quadriplegia, also known as tetraplegia, is a form of paralysis that affects sensation and movement in both legs and both arms, as well as most or all of the torso.
 Many accidents common in the maritime industry can lead to spinal injuries that cause quadriplegia.
 Let a maritime lawyer advocate for you and prove that you deserve to get money to cover your many new costs.

-What is Quadriplegia?
+What Is Quadriplegia?

 It is also categorized by the part of the body or muscle groups affected.
-Quadriplegia refers to paralysis in all of the limbs, both arms and both legs, as well as in most of the trunk of the body.
+Quadriplegia refers to paralysis in all of the limbs, arms, and legs, as well as in most of the body’s trunk.

 - Spinal injuries in C4 through C8 cause varying degrees of paralysis, but all four limbs are still impacted.
-With these lower injuries, a person will have more function, such as the ability to breathe without a ventilator, or even some movement in the hands.
+With these lower injuries, a person will have more function, such as the ability to breathe without a ventilator or even some movement in the hands.